awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    1. Configure any optional settings for your file system, and then choose **Next step** and **Create File System** to finish\.
 **Important**
 By default, new Amazon EFS file systems are owned by `root:root`, and only the `root` user \(UID 0\) has read\-write\-execute permissions\.
 If your containers are not running as `root`, you must change the Amazon EFS file system permissions to allow other users to modify the file system\.
-For more information, see [Working with Users, Groups, and Permissions at the Network File System \(NFS\) Level](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) in the *Amazon Elastic File System User Guide*\.
+For more information, see [Working with users, groups, and permissions at the Network File System \(NFS\) level](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) in the *Amazon Elastic File System User Guide*\.

 **To deploy a sample application and verify that the CSI driver is working**

-This procedure uses the [Multiple Pods Read Write Many](https://github.com/kubernetes-sigs/aws-efs-csi-driver/tree/master/examples/kubernetes/multiple_pods) example from the [Amazon EFS Container Storage Interface \(CSI\) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to consume a statically provisioned Amazon EFS persistent volume and access it from multiple pods with the `ReadWriteMany` access mode\.
+This procedure uses the [Multiple Pods Read Write Many](https://github.com/kubernetes-sigs/aws-efs-csi-driver/tree/master/examples/kubernetes/multiple_pods) example from the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to consume a statically provisioned Amazon EFS persistent volume and access it from multiple pods with the `ReadWriteMany` access mode\.

-1. Clone the [Amazon EFS Container Storage Interface \(CSI\) Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to your local system\.
+1. Clone the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to your local system\.

    ```
    git clone https://github.com/kubernetes-sigs/aws-efs-csi-driver.git